 http://example.com/plants/roses.html

 It seems to be pointing to information on roses and the domain also seems to have a logical hierarchy.
 But hold on, what is that .html extension on the end of the URL?
 This is where things started to go wrong for our friend the URL.
 Of course .html is a file extension because the web server is mapping the path in the URL directly to a folder of files on the disk of the web server.
-The category is being created by having a folder called plants containing all documents about plants.
+The category of "plants" in our URL is being created by having a folder called plants containing all documents about plants.

 The key thing here is that the file extension of .html is probably redundant in this context, as the content type is being specified by the Content-Type header returned as part of the HTTP response.
 An example HTTP Header is shown in listing 16.1.